laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-dcbor.md

 application, which typically will use a subset of the CBOR generic data model, which in turn influences which subset of the application profile is used.
-As a result, an Application Profile places no direct requirement on what subset of CBOR is implemented.
+As a result, an Application Profile itself places no direct requirement on what minimum subset of CBOR is implemented.
 For instance, while the dCBOR application profile defines rules for the processing of floating point values, there is no requirement that dCBOR implementations support floating point numbers (or any other